stephanniegb/scissors/README.md

 - [React](https://reactjs.org/) - JS library
 - Typescript

-### Continued development

-I will focus on building better and more user friendly websites and app with ReactJS amd other technologies

 ### Useful resources

 - [A blog post by Jima Victor](https://webcodespace.com/how-to-create-a-three-state-toggle-switch-using-html-css-and-javascript) - This helped me figure out how to handle the toggle switch.
 I really liked this pattern and will use it going forward.